 Unlike in other states, in Texas employers are not required to subscribe to Texas’ workers’ compensation insurance program.
 This does not mean that if an employer does not carry worker’s compensation insurance, the injured worker is out of luck.
 The employer can still be held financially liable and may still have to compensate the injured worker for his or her injuries.

 We Represent Injured Construction Workers

 Construction site accident cases are complicated, requiring an understanding of both federal safety rules as well as Texas safety regulations.
 If you are injured at a construction site it is critical that you contact an attorney experienced with construction site practices and standards.
-Herrman & Herrman, P.L.L.C., is experienced in successfully representing clients in South Texas who were injured in various types of construction accidents such as scaffolding accident, chemical exposure, ladder accident, and more.
+Herrman & Herrman, P.L.L.C., is experienced in successfully representing clients in Texas who were injured in various types of construction accidents such as scaffolding accident, chemical exposure, ladder accident, and more.

-For more information or to schedule an appointment with an experienced South Texas lawyer regarding a construction site accident or work-related injury, please contact us first!
+For more information or to schedule an appointment with an experienced Texas lawyer regarding a construction site accident or work-related injury, please contact us first!